dovecot/documentation/docs/core/plugins/trash.md

 # Trash Plugin (`trash`)

 Normally, a quota exceeded error is returned if saving/copying a message would bring the user over quota.
-With the trash plug-in, the oldest messages are instead expunged from the specified mailboxes until the message can be saved.
+With the trash plugin, the oldest messages are instead expunged from the specified mailboxes until the message can be saved.